-- 165. The licensing authority may attach to the grant of a hackney carriage vehicle licence any such conditions as they may consider reasonably necessary31. - 166.
+- 167. The licensing authority may attach to the grant of a hackney carriage vehicle licence any such conditions as they may consider reasonably necessary. - 168.
 Unless there are exceptional circumstances that require a different approach, the following conditions will generally be imposed on all hackney carriage vehicle licences: - 1) The proprietor must ensure that the vehicle complies in all respects with the requirements of any Act and Regulation in relation to the use of motor vehicle and any Code of Practice or policy implemented by the council. - 2) The proprietor must ensure that the vehicle is subject to a daily visual safety check of all lights, oil, water, tyres, mirrors and seat belts.
 A written record of each safety check must be made including the details of any faults and remedial action taken.
 The record must be signed and kept for a minimum period of six months to be produced to an authorised officer on request. - 3) The licence plates, side panels and roof sign shall be properly fixed in the positions required by the licensing authority at all times in accordance with the reasonable instructions of the authorised officer of the council.
 Any defects must be reported to the licensing authority for repair immediately. - 4) The holder of this licence shall cause to be affixed and maintained in a conspicuous position, in accordance with the directions of the licensing authority, any sign or notice as required from time to time by the licensing authority. - 5) All wheelchair accessible vehicles shall display the recognised disability symbol. - 6) The holder of this licence shall ensure that the driver understands how to operate the vehicle and any equipment, including, where applicable, any equipment fitted to make the vehicle accessible by disabled persons. - 7) The vehicle, including all fittings and specialist equipment, must be well maintained and kept in good working order. - 8) The interior and exterior of the vehicle shall be kept in a clean and tidy condition and all body work shall be sound and reasonably well maintained, free from dents and other distortions/damage.
 Any repairs and cosmetic improvements shall be of a reasonable quality and a good paint match achieved.
-Doors, door locks, boot/tail gate and locks, bonnet, hinges and catches, windows, sunroofs and hoods shall operate correctly and all upholstery shall be reasonably well maintained and free from unsightly repairs, stains and burns. - 9) Where the vehicle is converted to be propelled by Liquid Petroleum Gas the holder of the licence shall produce to the licensing authority a certificate showing that the vehicle has been examined by a person approved by the Liquid Petroleum Gas Association and that the installation is safe, well maintained and in good working order. - 10) The holder of this licence shall provide sufficient means by which any person in the vehicle may communicate with the driver during the course of the hiring. - 11) The holder of this licence shall cause the interior of the vehicle to be kept wind and watertight. - 12) The holder of this licence shall provide any necessary windows and means of opening and closing with not less than one window on each side of the passenger compartment.
+Doors, door locks, boot/tail gate and locks, bonnet, hinges and catches, windows, sunroofs and hoods shall operate correctly and all upholstery shall be reasonably well maintained and free from unsightly repairs, stains and burns. - 9) Where the vehicle is converted to be propelled by Liquid Petroleum Gas the holder of the licence shall produce to the licensing authority a certificate showing that the vehicle has been examined by a person approved by the Liquid Petroleum Gas Association and that the installation is safe, well maintained and in good working order.

-31 Section 47(1) of the Local Government (Miscellaneous Provisions) Act 1976
+&lt;sup>31 Section 47(1) of the Local Government (Miscellaneous Provisions) Act 1976